Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 # Validator Testing<div id='id-validator'/>
 * HTML
-  * I tested all three webpages on the W3C HTML validation service and all three passed with no errors detected.
+  * I tested all four webpages on the W3C HTML validation service and all four passed with no errors detected.
   ![W3C HTML validation](https://user-images.githubusercontent.com/91072896/143222763-b71a4fee-f13d-44b6-8a68-763b14333d5f.png)